Aiko-IT-Systems/AITSYS.Discord.LibraryDevelopmentTracking/README.md

 At the current stage, contributions are not being accepted.
 Future plans may include opening the project for community contributions.

 ## License
 This project is licensed under the AGPL-3.0-or-later License.
-See `LICENSE.md` for details.
+See `LICENSE.md` and `LICENSE_NOTICE.md` for details.

 ## Acknowledgements
 - [DisCatSharp](https://github.com/Aiko-IT-Systems/DisCatSharp) for Discord API integration